angular-gantt/angular-gantt/README.md

   Prepend a `-` in front to sort descending.
 E.g. `-date`

-- **task-out-of-range** (default `auto-expand`)
+- **task-out-of-range** (default: `expand`)

   Define the behavior of tasks defined out of the Gantt rendering range (see from-date and to-date).
-  - `auto-expand`: rendering range will be automatically expanded according to `auto-expand` setting.
+  - `expand`: rendering range will be expanded to display the tasks entirely.
-  - `truncate`: tasks will be truncated, or even totally hidden if they are not in range at all.
+  - `truncate`: tasks will be truncated, or even totally hidden if they are not in rendering range at all.

 - **template-url** (default: `template/gantt.tmpl.html`)